-Let us then list the dispersive equations detailed in Section~\ref{sec:DR} that we will study here: the Forward Dispersion Relations (FDRs) in Eqs.~\eqref{eq:FDRTan} and \eqref{eq:FDRTsym}, the partial-wave relations obtained either from fixed-$t$ dispersion relations (FTPWDR) as in Eq.~\eqref{eq:sftpwdr} or from Hyperbolic Dispersion Relations (HPWDR) as in Eqs.~\eqref{eq:shdrfm},\eqref{eq:shdrfmi}, \eqref{eq:pwhdr} and \eqref{eq:pwhdr1}.
-Let us recall that we use two versions of the HDR for the $F^-$ amplitude, with different number of subtractions, so that both $f_\ell^-$ and $g^1_1$ will have two versions of their HPWDR.
-The main reason to consider different number of subtractions is that while the unsubtracted $F^-$ relation is adequate to obtain a sum rule at threshold, thus constraining efficiently the low-energy region, its Regge contribution is not negligible.
-Moreover, its crossed channel contribution, in particular that from $g^1_1$, plays an important role at low energies, which entails the correlated fulfillment of dispersion relations for both \pik and \pipikk.
+Let us then list the dispersive equations detailed in Section~\ref{sec:DR} that we will study here: the forward dispersion relations (FDRs) in Eqs.~\eqref{eq:FDRTan} and \eqref{eq:FDRTsym}, the partial-wave relations obtained either from fixed-$t$ dispersion relations (FTPWDR) as in Eq.~\eqref{eq:sftpwdr} or from Hyperbolic dispersion relations (HPWDR) as in Eqs.~\eqref{eq:shdrfm},\eqref{eq:shdrfmi}, \eqref{eq:pwhdr} and \eqref{eq:pwhdr1}.
+Let us recall that we use two versions of the HDR for the $F^-$ amplitude, with a different number of subtractions, so that both $f_\ell^-$ and $g^1_1$ will have two versions of their HPWDR.
+The main reason to consider a different number of subtractions is that while the unsubtracted $F^-$ relation is adequate to obtain a sum rule at threshold, thus constraining efficiently the low-energy region, its Regge contribution is not negligible.
+Moreover, its crossed channel contribution, in particular, that from $g^1_1$, plays an important role at low energies, which entails the correlated fulfillment of dispersion relations for both \pik and \pipikk.
 Hence, in order to get a different constraint, keeping the Regge asymptotic region almost negligible, so that the partial waves that build $F^-$ are dominated by their own input, we will consider also partial-wave relations from the once-subtracted $F^-$ HDR.
 Note, however, that this is not needed for the FTPWDR, since in this case both the high-energy region and the crossed channel contributions are largely suppressed.

-How do we test then these integral relations?.
-We follow a similar approach to what we did \cite{Pelaez:2016tgi,Pelaez:2018qny}.
-Namely, we first introduce a $\chi^2/dof$-like penalty function of the deviation between the input coming from the data fits and the output of a given dispersion relation
+How do we test then these integral relations?
+We follow a similar approach to what we did in \cite{Pelaez:2016tgi,Pelaez:2018qny}.
+Namely, we first introduce a $\chi^2/dof$-like function measuring the deviation between the input coming from the data fits and the output of a given dispersion relation